-Unless there are exceptional reasons, we will not normally consider complaints about a course that has ended more than six months ago.
+Unless there are exceptional reasons, we will not normally consider complaints about a course that has ended more than 6 months ago.

-We can only accept complaints made on behalf of a student if it is made by a close family member (parents, brother/sister, uncle or aunt) and if the student has given written authorisation for the family member to pursue the complaint.
+We can accept complaints made on behalf of a student by a close family member (parents, brother/sister, uncle or aunt).
+We can also accept complaints by a representative if the student has given written authorisation for the representative to pursue the complaint.